VHS Revival delves into the archives of a lost art form.

 The image is pretty much self-explanatory, which is what makes it so striking.
-We have the looming figure, transparent in its elusiveness, and the contrast of stark blankness and infinitesimal detail only adds to the anonymity of the antagonist – an aspect that is paramount in a movie whose twist is everything.
+We have the looming figure, transparent and elusive, and the contrast of stark blankness and infinitesimal detail only adds to the anonymity of the antagonist, an aspect that is paramount to a movie whose twist is everything.
 We even have the classic Friday the 13th logo, and that can’t be a bad thing.

 But enough praise from me.
 I’ve made my peace.

 Cedric Smarts: Editor-in-Chief and Art Director